-Prof. Dr. Peter Pawlowsky is professor of Personnel Management and Leadership Studies at Chemnitz University of Technology and Director of the Research Institute for Organizational Competence and Strategy (FOKUS).
+Prof. Dr. Peter Pawlowsky former chair of Personnel Management and Leadership Studies at Chemnitz University of Technology and Director of the Research Institute for Organizational Competence and Strategy (FOKUS).

 He studied Economics and Social Sciences at the University of Gothenborg, Sweden; the Universidad Autonoma de Honduras in Tegucigalpa, University of California, San Diego, University of Michigan, Ann Arbor in the US; the Georg August University in Göttingen, Germany.
 His Ph.D. in Business Administration ("summa cum laude") is obtained from The Free University of Berlin and his "venia legendi" (Habilitation) from the University of Paderborn, Germany.
 Prof. Pawlowsky has held positions as an Executive Programme Director for Corporate Leadership issues at the Bertelsmann Foundation in Gütersloh, as Assistant Professor and Managing Director of the Research Centre on Labour Economics – Behavioural Economics - Free University of Berlin.
 Later, he was appointed as full professor in Personnel Management and Leadership Studies at Chemnitz University of Technology in 1994.
 In 1998, Peter Pawlowsky stayed at the Japan Advanced Institute of Science and Technology (JAIST), School of Knowledge Science, Hokuriku as a visiting professor and has received several defined appointment offers as a full professor, inter alia, from the Free University Berlin (2004) and the Zeppelin University, Friedrichshafen (2003).
 He is co-founder and president of the German Society for Knowledge Management 2001-2003, and he was appointed as vice president for the Commission on Learning in Further Training Institutions of the Federal Ministry for Education and Research (BMFT) in 2006.
 He has played an active role in the New Club of Paris developing concepts for intellectual capital management (ICM) and has conducted large studies on the development of KM Knowledge Management ( KM) and ICM in the German economy.
 In 2001 Prof. Pawlowsky initiated the first European Master Program in Knowledge Management and became course director of the CUT "Executive Master of Knowledge Management" program between 2004 and 2006.
 He has been successful in fund raising and has been playing a leading role in several international projects in knowledge management and high performance research.